stackbit-projects/newgwy-a520d/content/posts/fox-village-in-japan.md

   Apparently, Japan is covered in magical and irresistibly cute animal sanctuaries.
 excerpt: >-
-  Apparently, Japan is covered in magical and irresistibly cute animal sanctuaries.
+  Apparently, Greece is covered in magical and irresistibly cute animal sanctuaries.
 The Shrines of Ise have been celebrated as the prototype of Japanese architecture.
 Largely of wood, traditional housing and many temple buildings see the use of tatami mats and sliding doors that break down the